 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) positive COVID-19 situations and people who need to self-isolate' as highlighted in section (3).
-Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual and must abide with the Academy's strict protocols for 'managing visitors and contractors' as highlighted in section (25).
+(Yes/No) onset of any COVID-19 symptoms. o Immediately follow the Academy's 'Reporting procedures for confirmed positive COVID-19 situations and people who need to selfisolate' as highlighted in section (3).
+Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual and must abide with the Academy's strict protocols for 'managing visitors and contractors' as highlighted in section (26).
 Wherever possible, if visits can happen outside of school hours, they should, and the visit should be recorded and logged.
 Where a child routinely attends more than one setting on a part time basis, e.g. because they are dual registered at an Academy and an alternative provision setting or special school, Academies within the Trust should collaboratively work with the alternative provision setting or special school, enabling them to address any risks identified and allowing them to jointly deliver a broad and balanced curriculum for the child.
 Academies within the Trust and the alternative provisions setting, or special school should work through their system of controls, prevention and protection for preventing or reducing the risk of COVID-19 transmission or infection.
-The Academy's 'Supporting Pupils with Medical Need Procedure' will be reviewed by the Academy's (1-5) (1-5) (Yes/No) Senior Leadership Team (SLT) and

-No. What is the hazard?
+Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
-Who is at risk of being harmed?
-What are the existing controls or concerns? of the hazard causing harm?
-(1-5) (1) TDET's Health and Safety Section ity (S) for tential Risk arm?
-Level?
-Is the hazard adequately 1-5) controlled?
-(Yes/No) to ensure that adequate and appropriate support provisions are maintained to support pupils with medical needs. • The Medical Supervisor or Child Welfore Officer will review all individual Medical Care Plans (IMMCPs) to ensure that provisions remain appropriate and adequate to support the high-risk pupil with medical needs.
+What are the existing controls or concerns?
+Likelihood (L) of the hazard causing harm?
+(1-5) Severity (S) for potential harm?
+(1-5) Risk Level?
+Is the hazard adequately controlled?
+(Yes/No) The Academy's 'Supporting Pupils with Medical Need Procedure' will be reviewed by the Academy's Senior Leadership Team (SLT) and TDET's Health and Safety Section to ensure that adequate and appropriate support provisions are maintained to support pupils with medical needs. • The Medical Supervisor or Child Welfare Officer will review all Individual Medical Care Plans (IMCPs) to ensure that provisions remain appropriate and adequate to support the highrisk pupil with medical needs.
 The Academy fully understands it's moral and legal obligations to not discriminate or disadvantage any pupil due to their medical needs and will endeavour to ensure that all avenues are explored to support pupils with any medical need.
-The Local Authority's 'SEND and Vulnerable Child during COVID-19' specific assessment also covers' health and the document will be considered in the assessment of and the document will be considered in the assessment and decision making process so as to ensure that the sofest decisions are made as to whether the Academy can safely support the pupil with medical needs on its premises or not during this COVID-19 pandemic.
-However, in cases where it is not deemed possible to support a pupil on medical grounds, the Academy will log and record the reassessment you amunified and work in partnership with the Local Authority's and dilinical
+The Local Authority's 'SEND and Vulnerable Child during COVID-19' specific assessment also covers 'health' and the document will be considered in the assessment and decision making process so as to ensure that the safest decisions are made as to whether the Academy can safely support the pupil with medical needs on its premises or not during this COVID-19 pandemic.
+However, in cases where it is not deemed possible to support a pupil on medical grounds, the